dreidpath/gaza-mortality/README.md

 The repository is structured as follows:
 - `code/`: The directory contains R files for reading the raw tracker data, generating modeled data and saving the data in various formats.
 There is also a file for generating some basic visualisations of the data.
-- `data/`: The directory contains the raw tracker data from the Aljazeera site as well as those data in various formats with modeled data to cover periods of poorly updated information.Click [here](data/gaza_data.sav) for the stata (.sav) file, [here](data/gaza_data.Rds) for the R (.Rds) file.
+- `data/`: The directory contains the raw tracker data from the Aljazeera site as well as those data in various formats with modeled data to cover periods of poorly updated information.
+The available that include the modeled data are R (gaza_data.Rds) and Stata (gaza_data.sav).
+The raw data is in Excel 2007 format (mortality_data.xlsx).

 - `images/`: Directory containing visualisations generated from the data.